 The Decision of the European Commission on establishing the European Regulators Group for Postal Services was published in the Official Journal of the European Union - 2010/C217/07.

 The legal foundation for establishing this body is in the Postal Directive 97/67/ES, which includes the requirement that member states must appoint one or more independent regulatory bodies in postal services.
-They must operate towards developing a single European postal market, which requires cooperation and organization of a joint working body.
-Several project groups operate under EGRP, with the Agency actively participating in them.
-The programme for the year 2020 is performed in X working groups.
+They must work towards the development of a single European postal market, which requires mutual cooperation and, consequently, the organization of a joint working body.
+Working groups have been set up within the EGRP, in which the Agency is also actively involved.

 CERP